 - 1.3.
 Sometimes, when concerns are more specific, there are alternative and more appropriate policies for dealing with them.
 The following list details specific topics of complaints and the correct policy to refer to.
-You can either access these policies on the Academy website or ask for a copy from the Academy's main reception. - Student admissions; please see the Academy's Admissions Arrangements. - Student exclusions; please see the Academy's Climate for Learning Policy. - Staff grievance, capability or disciplinary; these are covered by the Academy's Grievance/Disciplinary/Capability Policies. - Where the complaint concerns a third party used by the Academy, you should complain directly to the third party themselves. - Anonymous complaints; please refer to the Confidential Reporting Code (Whistle-Blowing Policy). - Subject Access Requests and Freedom of Information Requests, see the Academy's Data Protection and Freedom of Information Policy.
+You can either access these policies on the school website or ask for a copy from the school's main reception: - Student admissions; please see the school's Admissions Arrangements. - Student exclusions; please see the school's Climate for Learning Policy. - Staff grievance, capability or disciplinary; these are covered by the school's Grievance/Disciplinary/Capability Policies. - Where the complaint concerns a third party used by the school, you should complain directly to the third party themselves. - Anonymous complaints; please refer to the Confidential Reporting Code (Whistle-Blowing Policy). - Subject Access Requests and Freedom of Information Requests, see the school's Data Protection Policy.